-- when they are subject of a complaint. - When we become aware of a significant change in the nature of the business, which is likely to alter the risk rating e.g. through planning applications, local knowledge, requests for advice from the proprietor - We will identify and target specific groups of premises for food safety initiatives. - ❖ We will make contact with all low risk premises at least once every 3 years to ascertain their status.
+- when they are subject of a complaint. - When we become aware of a significant change in the nature of the business, which is likely to alter the risk rating e.g. through planning applications, local knowledge, requests for advice from the proprietor - ❖ We will identify and target specific groups of premises for food safety initiatives. - ❖ We will make contact with all low risk premises at least once every 3 years to ascertain their status.

 Due to the current backlog of category E inspections, a mixture of approaches will be taken dependant upon risk and in a way that 'effectively flattens the peak' of inspections for future service years.
-The backlog is being managed over a 3 year period running from 2023-2026, with the aim of being able to fully re-align with the Food Law Code of Practice by 1st April 2026.
+It is anticipated that the backlog will be managed over a 3 year period.